MAVERIX: Multimodal Audio-Visual Evaluation and Recognition IndeX: C. Additional experiments

-We report performance across distinct agentic task categories to showcase the strengths and weaknesses of the human study participants within the defined contexts.
-We note that these statistics may be biased due to the composition of the participant pool, and further details on the recruitment process can be found in Sec. \ref{sec:survey}.
+We report performance across distinct agentic task categories in Tab.~\ref{tab:human_performance} to showcase the strengths and weaknesses of the human study participants within the defined contexts.
+We note that these statistics may be biased due to the composition of the participant pool, and further details on the recruitment process can be found in the Questionnaire Survey section.